NathanLoPresto/DAQ-UI/README.md

 **Methodology/Results(Speed Testing)**
 ***

-When conducting speed tests (below), the best way to automate the process was with a Python script cycling though transfer sizes and returning transfer time elapsed.
-This value could divide the returned transfer size and write a speed in MB/s to a CSV file.
+Both data coming into the host computer from the ADCs and waveforms written to the DDR3 SDRAM rely on the FrontPanel API's read/write functions.
+These functions bridge the gap between the Python script and the HDL, and provide fast and reliable transfers between the FPGA and the host computer.
+By testing the speed of read/write with different transfer lengths, conclusively, the best transfer lengths for the script could be chosen.
 With multiple tests and a relatively seamless process, results were conclusive and clear that FIFO transfer sizes closest to 16kB yielded that fastest transfer speed.

 <img src="https://user-images.githubusercontent.com/78660740/127703939-505e441f-8625-467c-a1ab-aa91157dd2dc.png" width = "400" height = "250">